-As such, each Board member is included on the list of insiders drawn up by the company.
+As such, each Board member is included on the list of insiders drawn up by the company in accordance with Article 18 of European Regulation No. 596/2014 on market abuse, referred to as MAR (Market Abuse Regulation).

 As soon as he/she holds such information, each Board member must abstain from: